tongueroo/forger/README.md

 ## Noop mode

 You can do a test run with the `--noop` flag.
 This will print out what settings will be used to launch the instance.
+This is a good way to inspect the generated user-data script.

 ```sh
 aws-ec2 create myserver --profile myserver --noop